TiFcode/TiFpuzzle2/README.md

 ## Features

 - **Switchable grid modes**: 3x3 (default) or 4x4 puzzle grid - tap the title to toggle
+- **Camera support**: Take photos directly with the camera button to create instant puzzles
 - **Custom photos**: Load any photo from your device using the photo picker
 - **Smart piece placement**: Scattered pieces in the lower area (straight, not rotated)
 - **Snap-to-grid**: Pieces automatically snap when dropped close to their correct position